-- (2) The approval referred to in paragraph (1) shall be given only where the Postmaster General is satisfied that approval is necessary for the convenience of the general public. - (3) No enclosure whatsoever is permitted in any aerogramme. - 33.
-There shall be charged and paid on such postal articles as are mentioned in rule 31 posted for transmission by airmail such postage rates as from time to time shall be directed by the Postmaster General.
-However, on literature for the blind which is exempted from postage there shall be paid an airmail fee equivalent to the difference between the surface and airmail second-class postage rates.
+- 33. (1) There shall be charged and paid on such postal articles as are mentioned in rule 31 posted for transmission by airmail such postage rates as from time to time shall be directed by the Postmaster General. - (2) However, on literature for the blind which is exempted from postage, there shall be paid an airmail fee equivalent to the difference between the surface and airmail second-class postage rates.